evennia/evennia/docs/source/index.md

 - [Installation](Setup/Installation.md)
 - [Starting, Stopping and Reloading](Setup/Start-Stop-Reload.md)  - how to manage the Evennia server
-- [Setup and configuration](Setup/Setup-Overview.md) - how to run, maintain and release
+- [Configurations](Setup/Setup-Overview.md) - how to run, maintain and release

 ## Howtos and Tutorials